sudheerthan/100DaysOfCProgramming/README.md

 ### Day 5: Factorial
 - Write a program to find the Factorial of a number.

+### Day 6: Reverse a String
+- Write a program to reverse a string.

 find length of a string
 ... (continue with Days 4-10)